AglaiaNorza/obsidian-vault/multicore/03 - MPI, Collective Communication.md

 > ```
 > - only the root process needs to have a valid receive buffer (all the other processes can pass `NULL` for `recv_data_p`)
 > - `recv_count` is the count of **elements that each process sends**

+## `MPI_Allgather`
+conceptually, a gather + broadcast.
+(many-to-many communication pattern)

+Given a set of elements distributed across all processes, `MPI_Allgather` will gather all of the elements